 I grew up in the wetlands and on the beaches of eastern New York, where my love for the natural world began.
 A desire to answer scientific questions of environmental and social importance has led me to ecology research in a wide range of landscapes, from New York, Mississippi, and Alaska to Belarus, India, and Uganda.
 Before joining the Gratton lab, I worked with the US Department of Agriculture Farmer-to-Farmer program in Eastern Europe and as a staff scientist for the US Environmental Protection Agency Office of Pesticides in Washington DC, as well as the Office of International & Tribal Affairs.

-Happiest when canoe backpacking or reading with my husband.
+Happiest when canoe backpacking or reading with my family.
 An avid believer in the saying “there is no such thing as bad weather, only bad clothing.”

 I produce and host a science radio show that explores environmental ethics, science policy, STS, and art/science intersections.